ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

 # Dataset construction

 We construct three datasets for analysis:
-* data/IEA_merged_long.dta: This is an intermediary dataset including population, energy load, climate, and income data.
+* `data/IEA_merged_long.dta`: This is an intermediary dataset including population, energy load, climate, and income data.
 We clean IEA_merged_long.dta in two different ways to produce regression ready datasets for our main specification and robustbess models.
-* data/GMFD_TINV_clim_EX_regsort.dta (regression ready data for estimating the Exclusively Imputed Robustness Model)
+* `data/GMFD_TINV_clim_EX_regsort.dta`: regression ready data for estimating the Exclusively Imputed Robustness Model
-* data/GMFD_TINV_clim_regsort.dta (regression ready data for estimating the Main Model)
+* `data/GMFD_TINV_clim_regsort.dta`: regression ready data for estimating the Main Model

 ## Folder structure

-climate - code and shapefiles for constructing, cleaning and assembling climate data
+`climate` - code and shapefiles for constructing, cleaning and assembling climate data

-coded_issues - encoded issues and documentation used to construct reporting regimes, clean the energy load data, and construct the climate data
+`coded_issues` - encoded issues and documentation used to construct reporting regimes, clean the energy load data, and construct the climate data

-energy_load - code for cleaning raw energy load data
+`energy_load` - code for cleaning raw energy load data

-pop_and_income - code for cleaning population and income data
+`pop_and_income` - code for cleaning population and income data

-merged - code for cleaning the merged dataset
+`merged` - code for cleaning the merged dataset

 ## Constructing IEA_merged_long.dta